lammps/lammps/doc/src/Modify_requirements.rst

 LAMMPS currently supports two build systems: one that is based on :doc:`traditional Makefiles <Build_make>` and one that is based on :doc:`CMake <Build_cmake>`.
-Thus your contribution must be compatible with and support both.
+Therefore, your contribution must be compatible with and support both build systems.

 For a single pair of header and implementation files that are an independent feature, it is usually only required to add them to